intel/iot-js-api/api/sensors/README.md

 ```

 ### `Sensor` constructor
-For sensors connected to a board, at a controller may need to be specified.
+For sensors connected to a board, a controller may need to be specified.
 In addition, other properties may also associated with sensors.

-In this API, sensors can be constructed using additional optional properties: sensor name, the name of the hardware controller, the board object, and list of pin names used on the board.
+In this API, sensors can be constructed using additional optional properties: sensor name, the name of the hardware controller, the board object, and a list of pin names used on the board.

-In rest, the sensor interfaces are the same.
-When board is not specified to a constructor, it takes the default board selected by the underlying platform.
+Otherwise, the sensor interfaces are the same.
+When `board` is not given to a constructor, it takes the default board selected by the underlying platform.

 ```javascript
 // Additional properties to W3C Generic Sensor object.